-OPTION EXERCISES AND STOCK VESTED IN THE 2008 FISCAL YEAR
+OPTION EXERCISES AND STOCK VESTED IN THE 2011 FISCAL YEAR

-The following table sets forth information concerning stock options exercised and restricted stock vested during the 2008 Fiscal Year by each of the Named Executive Officers.
-The value realized from exercised options is deemed to be the market value of the Common Stock on the date of exercise, less the exercise price of the option, multiplied by the number of shares underlying the option.
-The value realized from vested restricted stock is deemed to be the market value of the Common Stock on the date of vesting multiplied by the number of shares.
+The following table sets forth information concerning stock options exercised and restricted stock vested during the 2011 Fiscal Year for each of the Named Executive Officers.
+The value realized from exercised options is deemed to be the market value of the Common Stock on the date of exercise, less the exercise price of the option, multiplied by the number of shares of Common Stock underlying the option.
+The value realized from the vesting of restricted stock is deemed to be the market value of the Common Stock on the date of vesting multiplied by the number of shares vesting.